Bandwidth/ap-docs/methods/conferences/postConferencesConferenceIdAudio.md

 {% common %}

-### Example: Interrupt/Stop a sentence from speaking
+### Example 2 of 4: Interrupt/Stop a sentence from speaking

 {% sample lang="bash" %}